Product Design Case Study: Matco Tools Revel and Revel XRedefining the automotive toolbox with a modern look and technology integration

 “Well hello beautiful!”

-How do you get seasoned auto mechanics to gush like teenagers on social media about a toolbox?
+How do you get seasoned auto mechanics to gush like teenagers on social media about an automotive toolbox?
 By asking them what they want, then giving them more than they ever imagined, in both form and function.

-We have a longstanding relationship with Matco Tools, which is why they came to us with their biggest challenge to date: re-inventing the professional-grade toolbox and delivering excitement for modern mechanics.
+We have a longstanding relationship with Matco Tools, which is why they came to us with their biggest industrial design product challenge to date: re-inventing the professional-grade toolbox and delivering excitement for modern mechanics.

-Matco toolboxes have always been the best built toolboxes — you can stand in the drawers — but we found ways to add even more welds.
-We also figured out how to hide them for a more sleek appearance.
+Matco toolboxes have always been the best-built toolboxes—you can stand in the drawers—but we found ways to add even more welds.
+We also figured out how to hide them for a sleeker appearance.
 Matco invested in a new manufacturing system at its Jamestown, N.Y. plant, including a robotic welder, which made it possible to avoid visible welds on the front of the box.